 - Exercise.
 Yet another dreadful task we never want to take the time for.
 This one may require a bit more selflessness if you don’t like to exercise [like me...ahem].
 A simple walk is sufficient.
 Something to get your blood moving and energy up a bit.
 It doesn’t have to be long; 5-15 minutes.
 If you can’t get out of the house, consider buying a workout DVD.
 You’d be amazed at what exercise can do for your energy and mentality.

 These are simple, daily necessities that every mother needs.
-There is no reason we should feel guilty for doing these things.
-We need to take care of ourselves so that we can best care for others.
+There is no reason we should feel guilty for doing or needing these things.
+We are the temple of the Holy Spirit and we need to take care of ourselves.

 What do you need to do that you are not doing because of guilt?